spm/spm-docs/docs/reference/docs/spm.tools.tsss.tsss.md

 * **Output space** (choose from the menu)
 Determines whether the output file is in sensor space
-or has virtual montage trasforming to SSS space.
+or has virtual montage transforming to SSS space.

 * **Filename Prefix** (enter text)
 Specify the string to be prepended to the filenames of the output dataset.
 Default prefix is 'tsss_'.